Electric vehicles (EVs) rely heavily on keeping their batteries at a constant temperature because a battery cooling system is essential.

 National Renewable Energy Laboratory statement

-NREL, Department of US Energy, states BTMS is primarily required for three reasons.
+NREL, Department of US Energy, states that BTMS is primarily required for three reasons.

 EVs have a battery management system (BMS) that provides information such as: